jes/hardbin/README.md

 > *The world's most secure pastebin, guaranteed* *

 Hardbin is an encrypted pastebin, with the decryption key passed in the URL fragment, and the code and data served securely with IPFS.

+Compared to a traditional encrypted pastebin (e.g.
-This means neither the code nor the data can be modified by the pastebin server operator.
-This means there is no possibility for the server operator to insert malicious code to exfiltrate the content of the pastes.
-It's the perfect pastebin.
+[ZeroBin](https://zerobin.net)), this means neither the code nor the data can be modified by the pastebin server operator.
+This means there is no possibility for the server operator to insert malicious code to exfiltrate the plaintext or decryption key It's the perfect pastebin.

 (* not guaranteed)